 Another benefit to visiting Costa Rica in November is that temperatures will be lower.
 In the dry season, highs can be as high as the 90s Fahrenheit, but in November you can hope for mild mid-70s/low-80s temps.
 And trust us, each one of those degrees will matter when you take into account how hot it can get on the Pacific coast and on the Nicoya Peninsula.

 This is the shoulder season, so expect fewer crowds.
 An added benefit is reduced prices for international flights and lodging.
 For hotels, you can expect savings of at least 15%, and some places, especially if they're located in more remote areas like the Osa Peninsula and Tortuguero National Park, might even have deals for up to 50% off.

 The obvious exception to this is the week of Thanksgiving when many Yankees come down to celebrate turkey day in the tropics.
 If you're planning on visiting during this time, be sure to make hotel reservations well in advance.

 Where to Go

-If you have the time, you might want to make your November vacation a bi-coastal experience.
-After all, the famous beaches of the Nicoya Peninsula are just heating up this time (making for great suntanning weather), and the Caribbean coast is still in the throes of its mini summer season.
-You could even visit the highlights of the Caribbean side, like Tortuguero National Park and the beach town of Puerto Viejo in the south, before heading to Nicoya Peninsula and its famous beaches like Tamarindo and Playa Hermosa.
+If you have the time, make your November vacation a bi-coastal experience.
+The famous beaches of the Nicoya Peninsula are just heating up during this time (great for sunbathing), and the Caribbean coast is still in the throes of its mini summer season.
+Speaking of which, you could visit the highlights of the Caribbean side, like Tortuguero National Park and the surf town of Puerto Viejo, before heading to the Nicoya Peninsula and its famous beaches like Tamarindo and Playa Hermosa.

 What to Do